bsdrks/graaf/README.md

 A breadth-first search explores the vertices of an unweighted digraph in order of their distance from a source.

-These functions start from one or more source vertices and allow a custom step function, target predicate, distance array, breadth-first tree, and queue value, where applicable.
+These functions start from one or more source vertices and allow a custom step function, target predicate, distance array, breadth-first tree, and queue, where applicable.

 - The [`distances`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.distances.html) function finds the shortest distances.
 - The [`predecessors`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.predecessors.html) function finds the predecessors.